Moorefield girls discover Deep Harmony

-For Moorefield Girls High Principal Natalie Hale, the six-week program was an incredible success and a vital cog for a school in Sydney’s south that represents more than 60 different cultural groups.
+For Moorefield Girls High Principal Natalie Hale, the six-week program has been an incredible success and a vital cog for a school in Sydney’s south that represents more than 60 different cultural groups.

 “We’re trying to build the right knowledge and the right skills for kids to make sure racism isn’t present in their lives – give them the skills to recognise it, and the confidence to call it out,” Ms Hales said.